 After a year with VISTA working to put poor people into business and six months traveling (Ted climbed Mt.
 Kenya) Ted joined the advertising business in New York as an account executive, wishing he were a copywriter.
 In 1973 he moved to San Francisco where Joan had the good grace to marry him.
 In 1976 he began his career in marketing with a start-up computer company that believed, for a brief moment, that it was a viable competitor to Apple.
 After that he worked nine years for ROLM corporation - later acquired by IBM.
 At 3Com he worked for Bob Metcalfe, founder of 3Com and inventor of Ethernet.

 In the early 90's Ted began writing in earnest under the tutelage of Tom Parker, a widely recognized author and teacher in the Bay Area.
 Since then Ted has studied short story, novel, and poetry writing at Stanford and UC Berkeley under some of the best teachers in the field.
-He is on the board of directors of the Waterston Prize for Desert Writing.
+He is a board member of the Waterston Desert Writing Prize.

 Also in the early 90's Ted founded Haynes & Company, a business consulting firm that provided marketing, business development services, and guidance to high tech companies including Netscape, Microsoft, Oracle, and Hello Direct.
 His first book, The Electronic Commerce Dictionary, grew out of his early (1995) knowledge of the Internet and its potential.